Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Parameter‑Efficient Fine‑Tuning (PEFT)

 Favor LoRA/QLoRA adapters per tenant/task to reduce cost and preserve base model.
 Compose adapters: base‑enterprise + tenant‑specific + locale adapters.
+When base models are not accurate enough for domain-specific workflows, enterprises can use model fine-tuning and content automation to adapt outputs to their terminology, policies, tone, and structured response formats.

 Multilingual Extension